mrichar1/clipster/README.md

 ## Installation

 You will need the python bindings for the gobject introspection libraries.
-These are provded by the `python-gi` package on debian-based systems.
+These are provded by the `python-gi` package on debian-based systems, or by the `pygobject3` package on redhat-based systems.

 To install Clipster, simply download the clipster script from this repository and save it somewhere in your path.